architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

   •Anticipates and mitigates financial risks.
   •Allows better fund allocation to critical areas.
   •Ensures efficient resource usage.
+These problems are significant to the target audience because they directly impact the success and efficiency of software projects, leading to higher client satisfaction, better market positioning, and optimized use of resources.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?